 If the impacted party requests university resolution, they can expect:

 - A prompt, thorough, fair, and impartial process;

 - To be treated with dignity and respect throughout;

 - An opportunity to share their story and be heard.

-You may submit anonymous disclosures of sexual harassment or other sexual misconduct to the Office for Title IX and Institutional Equity.
+You may submit anonymous disclosures of sexual harassment or other sexual misconduct to the Office of Civil Rights and Title IX.
 Through the online anonymous form, you can let us know of a concern, communicate with a member of our office, and access resources without revealing your identity.